rladies/community/discussion-topics/001-rebranding.md

 * From a chapter organizer: _We had a couple of people who were non-binary/gender diverse and did not feel comfortable being a presenter due to our name R-Ladies._

-* From a mastodon comment: _I'm still trying to make up my mind on whether to get in touch with the #RLadies community.
+* From a social media comment: _I'm still trying to make up my mind on whether to get in touch with the #RLadies community.
 If someone called me a lady I would laugh, but it seems to be inclusive?_

 ## Pros